tanhakabir/WW84-Python-Lessons/site/quiz/basics.md

 What if instead:
 - It’s not raining cats and dogs?

-In this scenario, Diana does two things:
+In this scenario, you can do two things:
 - She is happy that it’s not raining animals.
 - She frolics outside.